Sarah Cordery (Rogers) [m. John Rogers, Jr., Reservation Roll 1817, Henderson Roll, 1835] Eastern Cherokees

 Estelle Corinne Roberts (Wiggins) Guion Miller Roll, 1909 Eastern Cherokee

 Walter Coburn Jackson Cherokee descendant, Swain County, N.C.
-Bryan Douglas Jackson, First Families of the Cherokee Nation, Mt.
+(Unregistered) Bryan Douglas Jackson, First Families of the Cherokee Nation, Cherokee Community of Puget Sound, Mt.
 Hood Cherokees

-ROGERS FAMILYThe John Rogers, Jr. family was prominent in the old Cherokee Nation.
+ROGERS FAMILY The John Rogers, Jr. family was prominent in the old Cherokee Nation.
 John and his wife, Sarah, raised twelve children, and a number of them played important roles in Cherokee Nation and United States history.
+The family is the focus of my novella, Chattahoochee Rain.
 The Rogers house still stands today in Johns Creek, Georgia, near the Chattahoochee River.
 The famous early twentieth century humorist and Cherokee Nation citizen, Will Rogers, an extended family member, visited the home in his travels.
 The Rogers family can be found on page 391 of Emmet Starr’s History of the Cherokee Indians.

 TSALI In addition to my Cherokee ancestors, I also had ancestors who were not Cherokee but great supporters of the Cherokees.
-Another great, great, great-grandfather, Abraham Wiggins, Jr., and his wife, Margaret, fed their Cherokee friend, Tsali (Sol-lee, known to the whites as “Charley”) his last meal before his notorious execution.
-Tsali became a famous Cherokee martyr and his story is told to this day in annual summer outdoor drama, “Unto These Hills,” in Cherokee, North Carolina.
-I am currently working on a story about the Wiggins family and their relationship with Tsali in the period before his execution.
-Stay tuned!
+Another great, great, great-grandfather, Abraham Wiggins, Jr., and his wife, Margaret, Tsali (Sol-lee, known to the whites as “Charley”) his last meal before his execution.
+Tsali became known as a famous Cherokee martyr and a version of his story is told to this day in annual summer outdoor drama, “Unto These Hills,” in Cherokee, North Carolina.

 This page is dedicated in loving memory of my friend, Don L. Shadburn (1939-2015)